MouseTester.xyz

 What is Mouse DPI?

 Most modern gaming mice let you adjust DPI in their software or with an on-mouse button.
-Common settings range from 400 DPI for competitive FPS players who need pixel-perfect aim, up to 3200+ DPI for users with high-resolution or multi-monitor setups who want quick cursor travel.
+According to data from ProSettings.net, professional CS2 players average 800 DPI with a median in-game sensitivity of 1.0, while Valorant pros average 800 DPI with 0.3–0.5 in-game sensitivity.
+Common settings range from 400 DPI for competitive FPS players who need pixel-perfect aim, up to 3200+ DPI for users with 4K (3840×2160) or multi-monitor setups who want quick cursor travel across large screen real estate.

 How to Test Your Mouse DPI